Demon Slayer: Kimetsu no Yaiba: Sales

 Demon Slayer: Kimetsu no Yaiba was the first series to take all top 10 positions of Oricon's weekly manga chart.
 The manga occupied the entire top 10 for a full month, and it was also the first series in Oricon's history to occupy the entire top 19 weekly rank.
 In October 2020, the twenty-two volumes, at the time, of the series occupied the top 22 spots of Oricon's weekly manga chart.
 It was the best-selling manga for the first half of 2020, with 45,297,633 copies sold, and its twenty volumes (including a special edition of volume 20) at the time, were among the top 25 best-selling manga volumes of 2020.
 Demon Slayer: Kimetsu no Yaiba's first twenty-two volumes were the best-selling manga volumes of 2020, making the series as well the best-selling manga series in 2020, with 82,345,447 copies sold.

-In North America, the volumes of Demon Slayer: Kimetsu no Yaiba were ranked on NPD BookScan's monthly top 20 adult graphic novels list since September 2019.
-They were also ranked on The New York Times monthly Graphic Books and Manga bestseller list since February 2020.
 It was the best-selling manga series in the first half of 2021, with over 26 million copies sold, while four of its volumes (volumes 18, 19, 22, and 23), Stories of Water and Flame, and the first fanbook were among the 25 best-selling manga volumes.
 It was the second best-selling manga in 2021 with over 29.5 million copies sold, while volume 23 and Stories of Water and Flame were the first and second, respectively, best-selling manga volumes.
 The second fanbook and four other manga volumes were among the top 30 best-selling volumes.

-According to ICv2, Demon Slayer: Kimetsu no Yaiba was the best-selling manga franchise for fall 2021 (September–December) in the United States, and it was also the second "most efficient manga franchise" for retailer bookshelves, based on the website's calculations of which manga franchises had the highest sales per volume.
-According to NPD BookScan, four volumes of Demon Slayer: Kimetsu no Yaiba were ranked among the top 20 highest-selling manga volumes in 2021.
+In North America, the volumes of Demon Slayer: Kimetsu no Yaiba were ranked on Circana (formerly NPD) BookScan's monthly top 20 adult graphic novels list since September 2019.
+They were also ranked on The New York Times' monthly Graphic Books and Manga bestseller list since February 2020.
+According to ICv2, Demon Slayer: Kimetsu no Yaiba was the best-selling manga franchise for Q4 2021 (September–December) in the United States, and it was also the second "most efficient manga franchise" for retailer bookshelves, based on the website's calculations of which manga franchises had the highest sales per volume.
+According to NPD BookScan, two manga volumes of Demon Slayer: Kimetsu no Yaiba were ranked among the top 20 adult graphic novels list in 2020; four volumes were among the top 20 highest-selling manga volumes in 2021; three volumes and Stories of Water and Flame were among the top 20 highest-selling manga volumes in 2022; its first volume was the best-selling manga series in 2023, with the second volume also featured on the top 20 highest-selling manga volumes.
 By May 2021, the Viz Media edition had over 4 million copies in circulation.